Serving Sara: Production

 Matthew Perry was struggling with drug and alcohol addiction during the production.
 He was working on the show Friends and filming Serving Sara at the same time.
-He was taking Xanax, Methadone, and drinking a quart of vodka a day.

-Filming was delayed for two months while Perry went to rehab.
+In his autobiography, Perry was apologetic for his acting in this film and candid about his daily use of Xanax and Methadone, while also ingesting a quart of vodka each day; Perry, too, admitted he re-recorded some of his scenes after he became sober, although filming was delayed for two months while Perry went to rehab.

 Reception

 Critical response

 Serving Sara was panned by critics.
+Metacritic, which uses a weighted average, assigned the a score of 18 out of 100, based on 26 critics, indicating "overwhelming dislike".
 It was ranked number 82 in a Rotten Tomatoes editorial on the 100 worst movies of all time.
+Audiences surveyed by CinemaScore gave the film a grade of "C+" on scale of A to F.

 Cynthia Fuchs from PopMatters found the progression of the plot "increasingly incoherent, a string of rehashed sight gags based in insipid vulgarity."
 Entertainment Weeklys Lisa Schwarzbaum described the film's humor as being "a cattle ranch full of joke droppings and mooing shtick not worth stepping in."
 Scott Tobias of The A.V.
 Club said about the film, "[A] third-rate conflation of Midnight Run and It Happened One Night, Serving Sara relies heavily on Perry's perpetually exasperated shtick, which fits more comfortably among the democratic ensemble of TV's Friends."
 Manohla Dargis of the Los Angeles Times called it, "One of the more cynical and insulting Hollywood offerings in recent memory," saying that, "Unfunny and lacking any sense of commitment to or affection for its characters, the Reginald Hudlin comedy relies on toilet humor, ethnic slurs."
 In a review for The New York Times, Stephen Holden criticized the film for utilizing a similar cattle gag scene from the Farrelly brothers comedy Say It Isn't So to grab laughs from the audience, saying that "Some jokes, apparently, are just so uproarious they have to be recycled."
 He also gave note of the performances of Perry and Hurley, finding the latter coming out unscathed but feeling the former having performed poorly because "his blocky, charmless screen presence and attitude of blustery impatience make the movie sometimes hard to watch."